Mike Dawes: Career

 2016 saw Dawes become the first acoustic artist signed by DiMarzio, sharing a roster with the likes of John Petrucci, Steve Vai, and Joe Satriani, as he co-designed the Black Angel magnetic soundhole pickup with Larry Dimarzio and Nick Benjamin.
 He began a monthly video and print column with Guitar World in the US and taught as a special guest mentor on season 2 of Sky TV's Guitar Star.

-ERA, his second album, was released independently on Dawes' own QTEN Records imprint (King Records in Japan + C&L Music in South Korea) in September 2017.
-The lead single, a one-man cover of Metallica's "One", gained around 40 million hits in its first fortnight online through Metal Hammer, Viral Thread, and Dawes' own YouTube channel.
-The single also gained the attention of the progressive metal community worldwide, a fanbase often present at Dawes' concerts.
-He was also featured on AMC's Better Call Saul playing percussion and additional guitar on "Cold Feet", a song created in a session with Fink.
+ERA, his second album, was released independently on Dawes' own QTEN Records imprint (King Records in Japan, C&L Music in South Korea) in September 2017.
+The lead single, a one-man cover of Metallica's "One", gained around forty million clicks in its first fortnight online through Metal Hammer, Viral Thread, and Dawes' own YouTube channel.
+The single also got the attention of the progressive metal community worldwide, a fanbase often present at Dawes' concerts.
+He was also featured on AMC's Better Call Saul, playing percussion and additional guitar on "Cold Feet", a song created in a session with Fink.

 The 2018 Moody Blues Cruise saw Dawes share the stage with Cathy Richardson of Jefferson Starship while opening for the Orchestra featuring members of ELO.

 In addition to playing as a solo artist, Dawes also plays guitar in the synth-pop group Nik Mystery, together with Spencer Sotelo (Periphery) and Jukka Backlund.

 Influences and gear

 Dawes is heavily influenced by folk, pop, and rock music as well as other fingerstyle players such as Michael Hedges, Pierre Bensusan, and Eric Roche.
-In 2017, he performed with Andreas Cuntz and Nick Benjamin guitars.
-He owns and performs with #100 and #138 Benjamin guitars.

-He also uses D'Addario strings, DiMarzio pickups, G7th capos, and the Tonewood Amp device.
+In 2017, he performed using Andreas Cuntz and Nick Benjamin guitars.
+He uses #100 and #138 Benjamin guitars.
+He also uses D'Addario strings, DiMarzio pickups, G7th capos, and the Tonewoodamp device.